 The windswept, heather-clad moorland of the North York Moors National Park is a paradise for hikers, and its trails will take you through some of the most jaw-dropping scenery in England.

 The vertical inland cliff of Sutton Bank was formed in the Ice Age.
-From the top, you can admire a view that’s been called ‘the finest in England’, and gaze out over the Vale of Mowbray, Hood Hill, and Gormire Lake.
+From the top, you can admire “the finest view in England”, and gaze out over the Vale of Mowbray, Hood Hill, and Gormire Lake.
 But North Yorkshire has much more to offer than its moors and valleys; its coastline is just as beautiful.

 The atmospheric coastal town of Whitby is famous for its magnificent seventh-century Gothic abbey, Georgian old town, and soaring cliffs.
 The historic seaside resort of Scarborough is another lovely place to live, particularly if you love ancient castles, sandy beaches, and gorgeous gardens.